odamex/odamex/README.md

 * [zlib](https://zlib.net/)
 * [wxWidgets](https://www.wxwidgets.org/downloads/) for the launcher

+`cURL`, `libPNG` and `zlib` are automatically included as submodules.

+On Windows, all libraries are automatically downloaded if not found.
+On \*nix/MacOSX, you will need to download through your package manager `libsdl2-dev`, `libsdl2-mixer-dev` and `libwxgtk3.0-dev`.

 Please check [this page](https://odamex.net/wiki/How_to_build_from_source) for further informations on how to compile Odamex for your platform.

 ## Contributing to the project